open/close all folders

 - Evil Counterpart: To Henry.

-- Evil Is Petty: Hates Shawn for turning Yang against him even though by his own admission he never loved her (it's more "how dare you take my tool away from me".)
+- Evil Is Petty: Hates Shawn for turning Yang against him, even though by his own admission he never cared for them (it's more "how dare you take my tool away from me".)

 - Evil Old Folks